Skip to main content

 “But he is thirteen...”

 “Ranaji was thirteen when he killed Shams Khan.”
-Ajbante Kanwar shrugged “Amar should be ready to face life.”
+Ajbante Kanwar shrugged, “Amar should be ready to face life.”

 “But...”
-Pur Baisa sounded unsure “Will Ranaji agree?
+Pur Baisa sounded unsure, “Will Ranaji agree?
 I mean... taking the throne from Kunwar Jagmal was one thing, war...”

 “He has to agree.
 It is my decision that Amar goes to war.”
 She stopped at Pur Bai’s stare.

-“I am not fearless Pur Behena.
+“I am not fearless, Pur Behena.
 I can just hide it better.”
-Pur Bai smiled holding her hands tightly.
+Pur Bai smiled, holding her hands tightly.

-Somewhere along the way, Ajbante Baisa glowed in her pregnancy, and the way their husband doted on her, made Pur Baisa witness them with respect and admiration, as well as an empty feeling.
-Truth be said, never in her wildest dreams she could think of questioning Ranaji or Jija, but the way these two questioned and challenged each other, yet let the love and respect between them never fade away made her feel proud of them in ways unexplainable.
+Somewhere along the way, Ajbante Baisa glowed in her pregnancy, and the way their husband doted on her made Pur Baisa witness them with respect and admiration, as well as an empty feeling.
+Truth be said, never in her wildest dreams could she think of questioning Ranaji or Jija, but the way these two questioned and challenged each other, yet let the love and respect between them never fade away, made her feel proud of them in ways unexplainable.
 She had been used to this life in the Ranimahal, grateful that Ajbante Baisa treated her family with liberty and equality, unlike many who had been cold-hearted in their heavy titles.

 Popular posts from this blog